solodyagin/selfupdate/README.md

 ## Managed update

-To help make self updating Fyne application a new API and a tool, `selfupdatectl` have been introduced.
+To help make self updating Go application a new API and a tool, `selfupdatectl` have been introduced.
 The new API allow to provide a source where to get an update, configure a schedule for the update and a ed25519 public key to ensure that the update is only applied if they come from the proper source.

 Example with the new API: